Kotlin/kotlin-eclipse/dev-documentaion.md

 #### Interoperability with JDT

 Existing Java code can be called from Kotlin in a natural way, and Kotlin code can be used from Java.
 Java code in Eclipse should understand Kotlin.
-Such features as navigation, refactorings, find usages, and others should work together with Kotlin and Java.
+Features such as navigation, refactorings, find usages, and others should work together with Kotlin and Java.

 ##### Light classes

-Note that Kotlin does not have presentation compiler as Java or Scala, instead of this, Kotlin plugin generates so called "light class files": translated Kotlin source code to the bytecode declarations without bodies.
+Note that Kotlin does not have a presentation compiler, like Java or Scala.
+Instead of this, the Kotlin plugin generates so called "light class files": Kotlin source code translated to bytecode declarations without bodies.
-Each project with Kotlin in Eclipse depends on `KOTLIN_CONTAINER` (see [`KotlinClasspathContainer`](https://github.com/JetBrains/kotlin-eclipse/blob/master/kotlin-eclipse-core/src/org/jetbrains/kotlin/core/KotlinClasspathContainer.kt)) which contains `kotlin-stdlib.jar`, `kotlin-reflect.jar` and folder with light classfiles (`kotlin_bin`).
+Each project with Kotlin in Eclipse depends on `KOTLIN_CONTAINER` (see [`KotlinClasspathContainer`](https://github.com/JetBrains/kotlin-eclipse/blob/master/kotlin-eclipse-core/src/org/jetbrains/kotlin/core/KotlinClasspathContainer.kt)) which contains `kotlin-stdlib.jar`, `kotlin-reflect.jar` and a folder with light classfiles (`kotlin_bin`).
-Light classes are stored only in virtual memory and managed by special file system (see [`KotlinFileSystem`](https://github.com/JetBrains/kotlin-eclipse/blob/master/kotlin-eclipse-core/src/org/jetbrains/kotlin/core/filesystem/KotlinFileSystem.java)
+Light classes are stored only in virtual memory and are managed by a special file system (see [`KotlinFileSystem`](https://github.com/JetBrains/kotlin-eclipse/blob/master/kotlin-eclipse-core/src/org/jetbrains/kotlin/core/filesystem/KotlinFileSystem.java)
 , [`KotlinFileStore`](https://github.com/JetBrains/kotlin-eclipse/blob/master/kotlin-eclipse-core/src/org/jetbrains/kotlin/core/filesystem/KotlinFileStore.kt)),
-so they don't add any value on runtime.
+so they do not affect the runtime.

 Let us describe what is happening on each file save.
-On each file save Eclipse triggers Kotlin builder, then method [`KotlinLightClassGeneration.updateLightClasses()`](https://github.com/JetBrains/kotlin-eclipse/blob/master/kotlin-eclipse-core/src/org/jetbrains/kotlin/core/asJava/KotlinLightClassGeneration.kt) is called which takes affected files and computes names of class files that can be created from the affected source files.
+On each file save Eclipse triggers Kotlin builder, then the method [`KotlinLightClassGeneration.updateLightClasses()`](https://github.com/JetBrains/kotlin-eclipse/blob/master/kotlin-eclipse-core/src/org/jetbrains/kotlin/core/asJava/KotlinLightClassGeneration.kt) is called which takes affected files and computes names of class files that can be created from the affected source files.
-If we don't found light class in our cache, we create new empty class file  in our file system.
+If we don't find a light class in our cache, we create a new empty class file in our file system.
 If file exists, we touch that file.
 After this, Eclipse determines that some class files on the classpath were added or changed which triggers reindex for those files by calling method [`KotlinFileStore.openInputStream`](https://github.com/JetBrains/kotlin-eclipse/blob/master/kotlin-eclipse-core/src/org/jetbrains/kotlin/core/filesystem/KotlinFileStore.kt#L46).
-This method generates bytecode for the light class by calling Kotlin compiler in special mode ([`KotlinLightClassGeneration.buildLightClasses`](https://github.com/JetBrains/kotlin-eclipse/blob/master/kotlin-eclipse-core/src/org/jetbrains/kotlin/core/asJava/KotlinLightClassGeneration.kt#L43)).
+This method generates bytecode for the light class by calling the Kotlin compiler in special mode ([`KotlinLightClassGeneration.buildLightClasses`](https://github.com/JetBrains/kotlin-eclipse/blob/master/kotlin-eclipse-core/src/org/jetbrains/kotlin/core/asJava/KotlinLightClassGeneration.kt#L43)).
-Basically, now Java can see Kotlin sources as special binary dependency.
+Basically, this allows Java to see Kotlin sources as special binary dependency.

 ##### Light classes to Kotlin source code

 Existence of light classes allows to call Kotlin code from Java in Eclipse, but to navigate from Java to Kotlin source code we have to map light classes to the source code.
-Otherwise we'll navigate to the binary code.
-Unfortunately, Eclipse JDT does not provide extension point to handle such case and to do so, we use aspects to weave into Java navigation mechanism.
-We provide simple aspect ([`KotlinOpenEditorAspect.aj`](https://github.com/JetBrains/kotlin-eclipse/blob/master/kotlin-eclipse-aspects/src/org/jetbrains/kotlin/aspects/navigation/KotlinOpenEditorAspect.aj)), which weaves into `org.eclipse.jdt.internal.ui.javaeditor.EditorUtility.openInEditor` method and checks input element.
+Otherwise we would navigate to the binary code.
+Unfortunately, Eclipse JDT does not provide any extension point to handle such case, and to do so, we use aspects to weave into Java navigation mechanism.
+We provide a simple aspect ([`KotlinOpenEditorAspect.aj`](https://github.com/JetBrains/kotlin-eclipse/blob/master/kotlin-eclipse-aspects/src/org/jetbrains/kotlin/aspects/navigation/KotlinOpenEditorAspect.aj)), which weaves into `org.eclipse.jdt.internal.ui.javaeditor.EditorUtility.openInEditor` method and checks input element.
 If this element belongs to our special file system, then we are trying to find corresponding source element in Kotlin and navigate to it.